-Outcome: Withdrawn in light of the company's commitment to publish a CSR Report in FY 2019
+Outcome: Successfully withdrawn in light of the company's commitment to publish a CSR Report in FY 2019

 Shareholders request Acuity Brands, Inc. (Acuity) issue an annually updated sustainability report describing the company’s environmental, social, and governance (ESG) management strategies, quantitative performance, and improvement targets, including a discussion of climate change impacts and greenhouse gas (GHG) emissions.
 This report should be prepared at reasonable cost and omit proprietary information.